0xNB/revblog/_posts/2022-07-12-x86-API-Hooking.md

 ## Source Modification

 Function hooks can be inserted statically or dynamically.
 For example in static analysis the entry point of a function within a module can be found.
-This entry point can then be altered to instead dynamically load some other library or module and the nhave it execute desired methods within that loaded library.
+This entry point can then be altered to instead dynamically load some other library or module and then have it execute desired methods within that loaded library.
-Another approach is by altering the impor ttable of a nexecutable.
+Another approach is altering the import table of an executable.
 The table can be modified to load any additional library as well as change what external code is invoked when a function is called by the application.

 ## Runtime Modification